 - meat and eggs, especially from well-raised animals

 - healthy fats including coconut and olive oil, rendered animal fats, butter, ghee

 - fruits, nuts and seeds

-- dairy, especially raw, fermented an minimally processed fro well-raised animals (no low-fat or fat-free products)
+- dairy, especially raw, fermented and minimally processed from well-raised animals

 - natural thickeners like arrowroot and tapioca